njch5/oo-ride-share/README.md

 **Methods**|**Description**
 -----|-----
-passengers|retrieve the collection of `User`s who are being transported trips|retrieve the collection of `Trip`s  |
+passengers|retrieve the collection of users who are being transported trips|retrieve the collection of `Trip`s  |
 find_user  |  find an instance of `User` given an ID